 On November 30, 1952, Officer Collins and his partner were responding to call at a local hotel when they were involved in a traffic crash at the intersection of 64th Street and Kenwood Avenue.
 The patrol car he was riding in collided with another vehicle and overturned.
 Patrolman Collins suffered severe injuries as a result of the crash.
 He developed a blood clot from the crash which led to a subsequent heart attack.
 Officer Collins died from that heart attack, seven months later on July 3, 1953, which was tied to the injuries he sustained in the crash.

-Officer Collin was waked at D. F. Curley & Sons Funeral Home located at 1018 West 79th Street and his funeral mass was held at St. Sabina Church located at 1210 West 78th Place.
+Officer Collin was waked at D. F. Curley & Sons Funeral Home located at 1018 West 79th Street.
+His funeral mass was held at St. Sabina Church located at 1210 West 78th Place.
 He was laid to rest on July 6, 1953 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 7, Lot 2, Block 2, Section 8.

 Patrolman Dennis F. Collins, Sr., born January 4, 1905, received his Probationary Appointment on August 16, 1935.
 He earned 1 Credible Mention and 1 Extra Compensation for Meritorious Conduct totaling $180.00 during his career.